Kathmandu University (KU) Evaluation Scheme Breakdown

 The GPA is calculated for each semester.
 The CGPA (Cumulative GPA) is the weighted average of GPAs from all semesters.
 To graduate, students generally need a minimum CGPA of 2.0 to 2.5 depending on the program.

-Use KU CGPA Calculator →
+Use KU GPA Calculator →